apoorvam1/LeetCode/Tips/Recursion/Returning Result in Recursion.md

 Create the Data Structure \
 Update is while making the recursive call \
 Note: It is not in the call signature
+Note: Use addAll function to add to the list.
+Because the return type is a LinkedList.

 ex: Adding all the TowerOfHanoi moves to the result LinkedList
 ```